uilicious/docs-v1.uilicious.com/scripting/cookies.md

 # Cookies

-You may use these commands for manipulating and asserting cookies.
+You may use these commands for setting and asserting cookies.

 ## List of commands